typesense/typesense-website/docs-site/content/guide/tips-for-filtering.md

 When filtering on fields inside nested array objects, you need to use a special syntax to ensure the filters are applied to the same object within the array.
 The syntax is: `<nested_field_parent>.{<filter_conditions>}`.

-For example, consider a menu collection with the following schema:
+For example, consider a menu collection with the following schema*:

 ```json
 {